Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 Ijinkan Uroko Group Visitor Center in Kobe, Japan: A narrow, paved street lined with small shops and the Ijinkan Uroko Group Visitor Center on the right, leading up to a staircase with greenery and a hill in the background.

-22. Kobe Trick Art Museum: Interactive museum with optical illusions and 3D artworks.
+Kobe Trick Art Museum is an interactive museum with optical illusions and 3D artworks.
 Perfect for fun photo opportunities.
+A ticket is about $6 USD.

 English House in Kobe, Japan: A historic European-style building known as the English House, featuring a beige exterior with decorative shields, flags, and a prominent tree in front, located in the Kitano-cho district.

-25. Kitano Tenman Shrine: Dedicated to Sugawara no Michizane, the deity of scholarship and learning.
+Kitano Tenman Shrine is dedicated to Sugawara no Michizane, the deity of scholarship and learning.
 Walk up for a panoramic view of Kobe.
 Free to enter.

 Mount Rokko view during the day in Kobe, Japan: A panoramic view from Mount Rokko overlooking the city of Kobe, the harbor, and the surrounding sea under a partly cloudy sky.

-27. Rokko Garden Terrace: A beautiful observatory and garden located on Mount Rokko.
+Rokko Garden Terrace is a beautiful observatory and garden located on Mount Rokko.
 Open until 9pm, and closed on Thursdays.
 You can buy tickets ahead of time.

 Nunobiki Falls in Kobe, Japan: A collage of three images showing various views of Nunobiki Falls, including a café, the waterfall itself, and a rustic bridge surrounded by greenery.

-31. Nunobiki Herb Garden Trail: A scenic hiking path leading to the botanical garden where you can see a variety of plants and flowers.
+The Nunobiki Herb Garden Trail is a scenic hiking path leading to the botanical garden where you can see a variety of plants and flowers.
 Buy tickets in advance.

-Kikuseidai is a renowned observation deck located on Mount Maya famous for its night views.
+Kikuseidai is a renowned observation deck located on Mount Maya that’s famous for its night views.
+I hope to visit next time I’m in Kobe.

-33. Takenaka Carpentry Tools Museum: Located near the Shin-Kobe Station.
+The Takenaka Carpentry Tools Museum is located near the Shin-Kobe Station.
 Whether or not you’re interested in carpentry tools, the space itself is beautiful to explore for its architectural design.

 Kobe Harborland water views at night: The illuminated Kobe skyline reflecting on the water at night, with buildings and the Ferris wheel in view.